 Le Chéile AC athletes have achieved much success since the formation of the club.
 Numerous county, provincial and national competitions have been won by our Senior, Masters, Junior and Juvenile category athletes.
 This success has come in many events: outdoor track and field; indoor track and field; cross county running; road running; and mountain running.
 Our wheelchair racing athletes have won numerous titles wearing the Le Chéile colours.

 In 2013 Le Chéile AC’s 400m tartan track was completed in Leixlip.
-This was achieved after many years of fundraising by club members and the project also obtained funding from the National Lottery and Kildare County Council.
+This was achieved after many years of fundraising by club members and the project also obtained funding from Government and Kildare County Council.
 This training facility has allowed our club athletes to prosper with many being selected for international competition.
 Le Chéile AC athletes have represent Ireland at international events including the Paralympic games, the European Youth Olympics, the CSIT World Sports Games, and multiple Ultra running events.

 Whilst we are very proud of our top level athletes we have many members who’s main goal is simply to stay fit and healthy.
 By training with the club all our members get the opportunity to achieve this in a supportive and fun environment.